MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 and not an *instance* of the class.

 The method created here is called `instantiate()` because you are using it to create an instance of this class.
-That is also why the return type is `UIViewController`, you are creating a new instance of your class, and since it subclasses `UIViewController`, it can be returned by this method.
+That is also why the return type is `Self`, you are creating a new instance of your class, and since it subclasses `UIViewController`, it can be returned by this method.
 Inside the method, you are simply returning an instance of the class calling the method, and loading a *nib* file (.xib) that has the same name as the class calling the method.